The online property bidding process explained

 Before you bid – Registration and due diligence

-First, you must register to bid by clicking Customer Login at the top of the page and filling in your details.
-You must be signed in to bid on any of our properties.
+First, you must register to bid by clicking ‘Log In / Register’ at the top of the page and filling in your details.
+You must then click ‘Add To Watch List’ on the property page you are interested in.

-Before placing a bid, we strongly advise that you carry out due diligence by reviewing any legal documents, visually inspect the property and read the full terms and conditions.
+Before placing a bid, we strongly advise that you carry out due diligence by reviewing the auction pack, visually inspect the property and read the full terms and conditions.

 You are then ready to place your bid.
 The starting bid is published for each property and is for guidance only; it is not the price the property is being sold for.
 The reserve price for a property is not published, but as a rule it is usually no more or less than 10% in excess of the starting bid.
 Both are subject to change.